powskier/OpenStudio-BEopt/README.md

 Calculations are under development for ANSI/RESNET 301-2014 "Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using the HERS Index".
 This metric is also a performance compliance path in the 2015 IECC.

 Note that because the calculation involves performing multiple simulations (e.g., the Reference Home and Rated Home), a custom workflow will be developed to support this.
+-->

+## Development

+See the [wiki page](https://github.com/NREL/OpenStudio-BEopt/wiki/Development) for getting setup as a developer.
+Also reference the [OpenStudio Measure Writer's Guide](http://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) for in-depth resources on authoring and testing measures.